luckaasf/hex_game/README.md

 ---
 # TUI
-- ##### Run the Main.scala in order to play with the TUI
+- ##### Run the Main.scala in order to play with the TUI, you can choose the board's size and a color for the player
 - Since we need to display the board content in the TUI, its not possible to make it 100% pure, all it can be done is try to separate the impure functions from the pure functions, all the impure functions are located in the Display and UserInput objects
+-

 <img src="screenshots/tui.png" width="400" height="400" alt="TUI">

 ---

 # GUI
-- The GUI is a 5x5 version of the Hex game, since is not as flexible as the TUI you can only choose your color (blue or red)
+- The GUI is a static 5x5 version of the Hex game, since is not as flexible as the TUI you can only choose your color (blue or red)
 - #### Run the object FxApp inside the HexGameGUI in order to play with the GUI

-#### I had to find a way to memorize some important values in order to build the GUI, to do that some variables which in the TUI were immutable are now mutable
+#### I had to find a way to memorize some important values in order to build the GUI, therefore some variables which were previously immutable are now mutable
 > - private var currentBoard ...
 > > - variable to memorize the currentboard
 >